 In the beginning of this book we talked about how infatuation is caused by the neurochemical PEA.
 PEA works by triggering the release of the neurochemicals dopamine (novelty) and noradrenaline (excitement) and testosterone (sex drive), while at the same time it decreases serotonin (satisfaction).
 This cocktail is what we call infatuation.
-While low serotonin isn't much fun, novelty, excitement and sex drive are.
-So, let's see what we can do to raise these up.
+Optimally it would be nice to have the novelty, excitement, sex drive and satisfaction (serotonin).
+So, let's see what we can do to recreate this more mature version of infatuation.
+One that includes satisfaction.